eclipse-apoapsis/ort-server/website/docs/guides/parameter-validation-script.md

 - The rules to be processed by the Evaluator must be loaded from somewhere.
 Where are they located and how can they be accessed?
 - The situation for template files to be consumed by the Reporter is similar; they also need to be retrieved from a specific location.

-Requiring such deep knowledge from callers may be fine in some situations; e.g. if ORT Server is called from an external system.
+Requiring such deep knowledge from callers may be fine in some situations, e.g., if ORT Server is called from an external system.
 End users, however, will not have this information, nor should they (especially when it comes to access credentials to external systems).

 So the job configurations are typically not a suitable model for end users to specify the parameters of an ORT run.
 They also do not support other use cases that may come up when integrating ORT Server with local compliance guidelines, for instance of a company.
 Depending on a concrete setup, there might be restrictions on the parameters that can be specified by users; or other parameters are needed that are not known to the standard model of ORT Server.
 Examples could be: